Tides Need STEMMED: A Locally Operating Spatio-Temporal Mutually Exciting Point Process with Dynamic Network for Improving Opioid Overdose Death Prediction: Introduction

 Accurate forecasts of overall OOD trends are critical to facilitate effective public health policy planning on both local and national scales \citep{bharat2021big}; however, surveillance efforts have been complicated by the ever-changing drug overdose trends across various geographic regions and population groups \citep{dembek2020opioid, volkow2021changing}.
-Retrospective analyses have shown that the U.S. has suffered three waves of the opioid crisis, each of which had distinctive major causes.
-The first wave, which started around 2000, was mainly due to increased prescription of opioids.
-However, due to their increased accessibility, the second and third waves (which started a decade later) were predominantly driven by illicitly manufactured Heroin and Fentanyl \citep{volkow2021changing}.
-More recently, increasing fatalities of psychostimulants-involved OODs has signaled a new wave of the OOD crisis \citep{ciccarone2021rise}.
-Due to their vastly differing origins, it has been extremely challenging to estimate future OOD progressions.
+Retrospective analyses have shown that the U.S. has suffered {two or }three waves of the opioid overdose crisis, each having distinctive major causes.
+The first wave, emerging around 2000, is widely linked to a surge in prescription opioid use and related mortality, though the extent to which this initiated the crisis varies across communities as some local communities had pre-existing heroin epidemics.
+The second and third waves (which started a decade later) were predominantly driven by illicitly manufactured heroin and fentanyl.
+More recently, increasing fatalities of psychostimulants-involved OODs have signaled a new wave of the crisis \citep{ciccarone2017fentanyl,ciccarone2021rise, stringfellow2023enumerating, volkow2021changing}.
+Due to their vastly differing origins, it has been extremely challenging to estimate future OOD progressions, especially with the recent unprecedented presence of fentanyl in the drug supply \citep{stringfellow2023enumerating}.
 Additionally, detecting new trends from data is challenging because the average lag time (i.e., the time between when the death occurred and when the data are available for analysis) is $4$ to $6$ months.
-This data recording delay often follows with a reporting delay, ranging from a few months to two years across various states. \citep{bharat2021big, ahmad2022nchs}.
+This data recording delay often follows a reporting delay, ranging from a few months to two years across various states \citep{bharat2021big, ahmad2022nchs}.
 These challenges have stifled policy efforts by the local, state, and federal governments to mitigate the lurking threats of OODs \citep{vadivelu2018opioid}.
 As such, accurate long-term forecasts of overall OOD trends have become necessary for public health policymaking.